Energy company reviews

 The graph below shows how Eon’s variable (also known as standard) tariff and its cheapest fixed tariff compared with the cheapest fixed tariff on the market over a two-year period.

 As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal with a different supplier, though it has offered some deals much cheaper than its standard tariff too.

-Eon customers on its standard variable tariff buying both gas and electricity will see their bills increase by £97 on average, after Eon announced an 8.8% increase from 26 April.
-It’s raising gas prices by 3.8% and electricity prices by 13.8%, on average, affecting around 2.5million customers.
+Eon customers on its standard variable tariff buying both gas and electricity will see their bills increase by £97 on average over the next year after Eon increased its prices 8.8% on 26 April.
+It raised gas prices by 3.8% and electricity prices by 13.8%, on average, affecting around 2.5million customers.

-Eon blamed the rising costs of social and environmental schemes for its price rise and said it’ll be contacting vulnerable customers about its cheapest tariff and running a campaign to help customers save money.
+Eon blamed the rising costs of social and environmental schemes for its price rise and said it would contact vulnerable customers about its cheapest tariff and run a campaign to help customers save money.

 See how much money you can save on your energy bill.
 Use Which?
 Switch to find the cheapest gas and electricity.